DeepeshJami/MarkIt/README.md

-# MarkIt – Persistent Text Highlighter Extension
+# MarkIt by Deepesh Jami

-> **Tagline:** *"Highlight the Web.
-Keep What Matters."*
+> "Highlight the Web.
+Keep What Matters."

-MarkIt is a Chrome extension that lets you highlight text on almost any webpage and keep those highlights synced across sessions **and devices**.
-It is designed to be robust, accessible, and work on a wide variety of websites—including SPAs, iframes, and shadow DOMs.
+A powerful Chrome extension that allows you to highlight text on any webpage and persist those highlights across sessions and devices.
+Built with ❤️ by Deepesh Jami.

+## About the Creator
+Hi!
+I'm Deepesh Jami, a passionate developer who created MarkIt to solve the problem of losing important text highlights across browsing sessions.
+This extension is my solution to help you keep track of important information on the web.

 [![Chrome Web Store](https://img.shields.io/chrome-web-store/v/your-extension-id?label=Chrome%20Web%20Store)](https://chrome.google.com/webstore/detail/your-extension-id)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)